Texas Lawyers Assisting With The Designation Of Guardians

 Dallas lawyers assisting Texas residents with adult guardianships

-Our Dallas lawyers assist with the appointment of of a loved one or other appropriate guardian when a proposed ward is incapacitated.
-Once retained we will analyze the medical records to determine if additional documentation is needed.
+Our Dallas lawyers assist with the appointment of a loved one or other appropriate guardian when a proposed ward is incapacitated.
+Once retained, we will analyze the medical records to determine if additional documentation is needed to establish the individual’s incapacity.
 We will quickly file the petition with the Court and will be in regular contact with you throughout the process.
 We understand that it is highly stressful to see a loved one suffering and unable to care for themselves.
 We make matters such as this our business so that you can get on with the business of caring for your family.
-Our attorneys represent clients in Dallas, Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center Texas and are ready to assist you.
-Contact us online or by telephone today to schedule an initial consultation.

 Aggressive legal representation for Dallas, Texas residents disputing the designation of an adult guardian

-People care for their loved ones a great deal.
-It is understandable that there can be disagreements over who should serve as a guardian.
-If you believe that someone is attempting to be designated as a guardian, and that person is not fit to serve, it is imperative that you dispute the request and time is of the essence.
+Choosing a guardian is not always a simple decision.
+It is understandable that there can be disagreements over who should serve as a guardian or whether a guardian is necessary in the first place.
+If you believe that someone is attempting to be designated as a guardian, and that person is not fit to serve, it is imperative that you dispute the request.
+Such disputes are time sensitive and should be initiated as quickly as possible.
 We will immediately meet with you and determine whether or not arguments against the proposed guardian have merit.
 Our lawyers aggressively represent Dallas residents as well as others throughout the state of Texas.

-We are also able to assist with several other matters which are often implicated when a loved one becomes sick or otherwise incapacitated.
-These include the drafting of a last will & testament and creating a financial power of attorney.
+We are also able to assist with other estate planning matters which are often implicated when a loved one becomes sick or otherwise incapacitated.
+These include preparing a last will and testament, reviewing beneficiary designations, and creating powers of attorney.